 It’s around this time of year that the automotive filmmaking community gets their tuxedos and ballgowns dry-cleaned, spit-shines their shoes and makes the annual pilgrimage to the heart of London.

-Possibly the most glamorous night out for any petrolhead, the London Motor Film Festival is a must-attend for automotive filmmakers and anyone with an interest in watching amazing films about cool cars.
+Possibly the most glamorous night out for any petrolhead, the International Motor Film Awards is a must-attend for automotive filmmakers and anyone with an interest in watching amazing films about cool cars.

 Now in its third year, the glitzy shindig is growing, in terms of popularity, size and quality of entries, year upon year.